 - Walmart-Online or in-store, Walmart can always deliver at great prices.

-- Farmers Markets- This is a great place to buy homemade pantry staples and support our local farmers!
+- Farmers Markets- This is a great place to buy dairy products, fresh meat, and fresh fruits not to mention you also support our local farmers!

 Pantry Staples List